aharwood2/JBlockCreator/README.md

 # Release Notes #

+**Version 1.4**
+Addition of the Gill experimental patterns fr public consumption.
+New Maven build files added and wiki material to assist with building from source.

 **Version 1.3**
 Issue #59: Additional armhole width rule added to fix an issue with armhole being too wide.
 Issue #63: Issues with the hip to waist curve on the BB trouser pattern have been replaced with a new solution.
 Issue #7: Fixed an issue with the touch point placements on the armhole which affected the reliability of the curves.

 **Version: 1.2**
 Issue #37: Added dynamic preview capability as output options are selected with checkbox.
 Removed redundant box on analysis pane.
 Issue #57: Reworked output to conform to ASTM standard.
 Testing shows it can be read into Lectra as an AAMA file so there is still a deficiency in the output and issue remains open.